What Is Your Risk Profile?

 The trick may be to start by eating a big leafy green salad first, and then you can have only one slice of salami pizza.
 Or if you must have Fish and Fries, skip the side order of creamy coleslaw.
 That alone cuts hundreds of calories.
 In the long run, experts point out that a heart-healthy diet should be the norm.
 That way, when you have high-fat food occasionally, you are still on track.

 But if you make a high-saturated fat diet the norm you are asking for trouble.
 This is because high saturated fat increases the risk of coronary artery disease by raising blood cholesterol levels.
 The exceptions are good fats, such as Omega-3 fatty acids.
 This type of polyunsaturated fat may decrease your risk of heart attack, protect against irregular heartbeats, and lower blood pressure.
-Some fish, salmon, mackerel, sardines are a good natural source of omega-3s.
+Some fish, salmon, mackerel, sardines are good natural sources of omega-3s.
 Omega-3s are also present in smaller amounts in flaxseed oil, walnut oil, soybean oil, corn oil, and supplements.

 Following a heart-healthy diet also means drinking alcohol in moderation – no more than two drinks a day for men, one a day for women.
 At that reasonable level, alcohol can have a protective effect on your heart.
 Above that, it becomes a risk factor.